 As a school leader during the COVID-19 pandemic, Robyn Evans understands how overwhelming the shift to remote learning has been, on both a personal and professional level.

-Earlier this year, a report found that two-thirds of primary and secondary teachers have been working more hours than usual, and a separate study found that half of Australia’s teachers lack of confidence in meeting students’ learning needs online.
+In July 2020, a report found that two-thirds of primary and secondary teachers have been working more hours than usual, and a separate study found that half of Australia’s teachers lack of confidence in meeting students’ learning needs online.

 Five years ago – a point in time that seems like an entirely different world from today’s one – Evans took up the principalship of Casula Public School in Sydney.
 There, her dynamic leadership quickly began foster a vibrant and exciting culture of personalised learning and empowerment for students, staff and the community.